Alexandre-Rio/dp_policy_gradient/README.md

-# Implementation of the algorithms from "Differentially Private Policy Gradient", under review at ICML 2025.
+# Implementation of the algorithms from "Differentially Private Policy Gradient", available as a pre-print at https://arxiv.org/abs/2402.05525.

 The implementation of DPPG (discrete and continuous) is based on the cleanRL implementation of PPO.